vladak/weather/README.md

 # allows to override the --loglevel command line option
 loglevel = debug

-[rule2mp3]
+[name2mp3]
-# The mapping from rule name to mp3 file to play.
+# The mapping from alert name to mp3 file to play.
 # All the files in this section have to readable.
-Rule foo = foo.mp3
+Foo foo = foo.mp3
-Rule bar = bar.mp3
+Bar bar = bar.mp3

 # This section is optional, the defaults are 8 and 23.
 # The mp3 file will not be played outside of this range.